deferpanic/goweave/README.md

   * advice - behavior to apply

-  * aspect - a .gocut file - file that contains our behavior
+  * aspect - a .goweave file - file that contains our behavior

 ### Aspects: